 Top 10 Reasons to Become a Dog Groomer

-Professional dog grooming is a rapidly expanding industry that provides steady employment for many animal lovers.
-Are you considering a career as a professional dog groomer?
-Here are some of the top reasons that candidates are drawn to this particular career path:
+If you're thinking about a career as a professional dog groomer, consider some of the top reasons that candidates are drawn to this particular career path:

-1. Working With Dogs on a Daily Basis
+1. Working With Dogs

 2. Promoting Pet Health

-Groomers provide valuable health related services such as trimming nails, bathing, cleaning ears, and checking for skin conditions.
-They can inform the owner of any unusual changes or observable problems with a pet’s health so that they can be brought to the attention of a qualified veterinarian.
+Groomers provide valuable health-related services such as trimming nails, bathing, cleaning ears and checking for skin conditions.
+They can inform the owner of any unusual changes or observable problems with a pet’s health so that these can be brought to the attention of a qualified veterinarian.

 3. Flexible Schedule

-4. Lifetime of Learning
+4. Lifetime Learning

 5. Good Salary

-Individual groomers can focus on providing services for a few specific breeds (or in some cases just one particular breed of choice).
-Alternatively, they may provide services to broader categories such as working group breeds or toy breeds.
+Individual groomers can focus on providing services for a few specific breeds, or in some cases just one particular breed of choice.
+Alternatively, they may provide services to broader categories, such as working with group breeds or toy breeds.

 8. Client Interaction

-Groomers tend to enjoy working with both pets and people, and they certainly have the opportunity to interact with both in this career path.
+Groomers tend to enjoy working with both pets and people, and they certainly have the opportunity to interact with both.
 Promoting good client relations can be a key aspect of a groomer’s success.

-9. Steady Demand for Grooming Services
+9. Steady Demand

-The 2014 survey conducted by the American Pet Product Association (APPA) indicated that the pet industry was responsible for $58.5 million in annual spending in the United States.
-The pet services portion of the industry, which includes pet grooming, was responsible for $4.73 billion of that total.
+The 2018 survey conducted by the American Pet Products Association (APPA) indicated that the pet industry was responsible for $72.13 billion in annual spending in the United States.
+The pet services portion of the industry, which includes pet grooming, was responsible for $6.47 billion of that total.

-10. Great Small Business Opportunity
+10. Entrepreneurial Opportunity

 Dog grooming is an extremely accessible option for those wishing to be self-employed.
-A groomer can open their own salon (or become an independent contractor within an established salon) with a fairly reasonable investment of funds for basic equipment and advertising.
+A groomer can open their own salon, or become an independent contractor within an established salon, with a fairly reasonable investment of funds for basic equipment and advertising.